Separation Agreement: What You Should Know

 How pensions and other passive income streams will be distributed

-Who has access to make changes or transfers
+Who has access to make changes and transfers

-A separation agreement is a legally binding document that may form the basis of a later divorce settlement.
-It is extremely important to understand all of the relevant issues and how they affect your life and that of your children.
-Therefore, once you draft your separation agreement with the help of a neutral third party, it is highly recommended that you have it reviewed by a lawyer before filing.
+A separation agreement is a legally binding document.
+It may form the basis of a later divorce settlement as well.
+It is very important to understand all of the relevant issues and how they affect both your life and those of your children.

 File for Legal Separation

-If you require assistance with a separation agreement, Fairway Divorce Solutions can help draft a comprehensive agreement while keeping your costs down.
+If you require assistance with your separation agreement, contact us.
+Fairway Divorce Solutions can help draft a comprehensive agreement that will also keep your costs down.